 Mr. Connors has served as a Supervisor since January 1, 2017.
 Mr. Connors retired in September 2015 from KPMG LLP after nearly forty years in public accounting.
 Prior to joining KPMG in 2002 he was a partner with another large international accounting firm.
 During his career, he served as a senior audit and global lead partner for numerous public companies, including Fortune 500 companies.
 At KPMG he was a professional practice partner, SEC Reviewing Partner and was elected to serve as a member of KPMG's board of directors (2011-2015), where he chaired the Audit, Finance & Operations Committee.
 Mr. Connors currently serves as a director and audit committee chairman of FS Credit Real Estate Income Trust, Inc., a commercial mortgage nontraded real estate investment trust, and of Cardone Industries, Inc., one of the largest privately-held automotive parts remanufacturers in the world.
-Mr. Connors also serves as a trustee of St. Joseph's Preparatory School in Philadelphia and as Chairman of the Philadelphia Chapter of the National Association of Corporate Directors.
+Mr. Connors also serves as a trustee of St. Joseph's Preparatory School in Philadelphia.